Alon-Alush/AlushPacker/README.md

 # Introduction

-*AlushPacker* is a reflective PE packer that enables in-memory execution of native `.exe` files.
-At build time, the packer embeds the compressed + encrypted contents of the original executable inside a `.packed` section.
+*AlushPacker* is a reflective PE packer that can obstruct static analysis and reverse engineering with tools like IDA or Ghidra.

+At build time, the packer encrypts and compresses the contents  of the original executable, and embeds them inside a `.packed` section.

 At runtime, the unpacker stub (reflective loader) locates this section within itself, decrypts and decompresses those contents, and manually loads the executable entirely from memory, with no disk I/O or help from the Windows loader.

-The resulting executable is smaller in size, and is much harder to statically analyze with tools like IDA or Ghidra, making reverse engineering / tampering more difficult.
  # Demo

 ![Running the packed file](https://github.com/user-attachments/assets/40ce8bab-492e-4a7d-b8c2-3f8529ff5a50)